Dr. Jorge Gardea-Torresdey

 Background and Research Interests

-Dr. Jorge Gardea-Torresdey is the Endowed Dudley Professor of Chemistry and Professor of Environmental Science & Engineering at The University of Texas at El Paso (UTEP).
+Dr. Jorge Gardea-Torresdey is the Richard Dudley Professor of Environmental Science & Engineering and Professor of Chemistry at The University of Texas at El Paso (UTEP).

 Awards and Activities

 2022 Dr. Gardea wins the College of Science Best Dissertation Faculty Mentoring Award.

 2022 Named among world's most highly cited researchers 2022 by Clarivate Analytics.

 2021 Named among world's most highly cited researchers 2021 by Clarivate Analytics.

 2020 Named among world's most highly cited researchers 2020 by Clarivate Analytics.

 2019 Named among world's most highly cited researchers 2019 by Clarivate Analytics.